gVguy/vue-color-input/.github/README.md

     <div class="picker-popup"></div> <!-- position: absolute -->
 </div>
 ```
-Root element wraps arond the clickable box, but if you want to change box styles, you should select it like this: `.color-input .box`.
+Root element wraps arond the clickable box, but if you want to change box styles, you should select it like this: `.color-input.user .box`.

 Generally, you should attempt to style the root element only if you want to customize the flow: properties like `margin`, `position`, `display`.